 “I have my sources.
 I told you what I was doing had a reason.”

 “So you’re saying that what you copied was his name?
 You know how to read ancient Egyptian writing?”

 “Somewhat.
-I had to go back and check my sources, but Anu is not the main name that was written in big bold letters.
-We’ll be looking into something a bit more complicated.
+I had to go back and check my sources, but Anu is not the main name written in big, bold letters.
+So we’ll be looking into something a bit more complicated.
 I’m not sure where to begin.”

 “Literally or metaphorically?”
 Zeraph joked and nudged her by the ribs.

 “You know what I mean.”
 Agnis rolled her eyes.